FastVPSEestiOu/zfs-quota/README.md

 sed -e '/DISK_QUOTA=/ { s/yes/no/; }' -i /etc/vz/vz.conf
 ```

-The machine must be rebooted afterwards as the `vzdquota` module does not
+The machine must be reboot afterwards as the `vzdquota` module does not
 support the module unload.

 This will disable OpenVZ per-container (level1) quotas as well.
 They will be